 true in the system’s configuration

-false in the installation’s, then the final value is
+false in the workspace’s, then the final value is

 false.
 Similarly, settings in the user configuration file override system